-Health Equity in England: The Marmot Review 10 Years On The Health Foundation is working with the Institute of Health Equity to examine progress in addressing health inequalities in England and propose recommendations for future action.
+Health Equity in England: The Marmot Review 10 Years On Commissioned by the Health Foundation, the Institute of Health Equity is working to examine progress in addressing health inequalities in England and propose recommendations for future action.

 - Published in 2010, The Marmot Review: Fair Society, Healthy Lives was a landmark study of health inequalities in England.